microsoft/InnerEye-CreateDataset/commandline_args.md

 ## `--allowNameClashes`

-If this switch is provided (True), structure renaming causes a choice to be made between named structures when several options exist, er than causing renaming to fail.
-Specifically, for a name mapping "oldName1,oldName2,...:newName":
+If this switch is provided, structure renaming causes a choice to be made between named structures when several options exist, rather than causing renaming to fail.
+Specifically, for a name mapping `oldName1,oldName2,...:newName`:

-- If AllowNameClashes is not set and structures exist for more than one of the names (old and/or new), renaming s.
+- If `--allowNameClashes` is not set and structures exist for more than one of the names (old and/or new), renaming fails.
-- Otherwise, if a structure named newName exists, no renaming is done.
+- Otherwise, if a structure named `newName` already exists, no renaming is done.
-- Otherwise, if a structure named oldNameK exists and no structures with names oldName1, ..., oldName[K-1] t, then it is renamed to newName.
+- Otherwise, if a structure named `oldNameK` exists and no structures with names `oldName1`, ..., `oldName[K-1]` exist, then it is renamed to `newName`.

-Thus in summary, if names clash, an existing "newName" structure is preferred (we assume the oldNames are preferred variants of the canonical newName), otherwise earlier "oldName"s in the list have priority over later ones.
+Thus in summary, if names clash, an existing `newName` structure is preferred (we assume the `oldNames` are preferred variants of the canonical `newName`), otherwise earlier `oldNames` in the list have priority over later ones.

 ## `--requireAllGroundTruthStructures`